Ask Experts Questions for FREE Help!

 Jul 19, 2011, 11:27 PM

 One of the statutory reasons an employer in England can terminate employment is 'capability or qualifications for the job.'
 That includes health reasons, except pregnancy/childbirth.
-Whether or not you would receive company benefits depends on published company policy, as in an employee handbook.
-Since your sick pay has ended without further benefits such as LTD, I can't imagine that there are any forthcoming, whether or not their doctor finds you fit to work.
+Whether you would receive company benefits depends on published company policy, as in an employee handbook.
+Since your sick pay has ended without further benefits such as LTD, I can't imagine that there are any forthcoming, whether their doctor finds you fit to work.
 As for allowing you back to work, this is also according to company policy.
 They could have terminated you by statute, but didn't.
 This does seem to hinge now on their doctor's report, and so the question is can they overrule your doctor's report with their own?
 I believe they can, but do not see English law on this.
 Others might.

 ScottGem